Western Habitat Brisbane groups

 Manaton Park Bushcare Group

-Manaton Park located off Jesmond Road, Jay Park represents two plant communities namely dry riparian rainforest and open eucalyptus forest.
-The Manaton Park Bushcare group are in the process of removing a range of woody weeds, grasses and vines which are being progressively replaced with endemic species.
-For more information phone Patty Munro on 07 3378 7900.
+Manaton Park located off Jesmond Road represents two plant communities namely dry riparian rainforest and open eucalypt forest.
+The Manaton Park Bushcare group is in the process of removing a range of woody weeds, grasses, and vines that are being progressively replaced with endemic species.
+Volunteer working bees from held from 7-9am on the first Saturday of each month.

 Moore Park Bushcare Group